manifold-systems/manifold/docs/docs.md

 ```java
 User copy = User.copier(user).withName("Bob").copy();
 ```
-`copier()` is a lot like `builder()` but lets you start with an already built object from which you can make modifications.
+`copier()` is a lot like `builder()` but lets you start with an already built object you can modify.
 Also like `builder()` it maintains the integrity of the schema's declared mutability -- you can't change `readOnly` fields after the `copy()` method constructs the object.

 ### Properties Marked `readOnly` or `writeOnly`